 Panguard Guard

-Real-time endpoint protection powered by a 5-agent AI pipeline.
-Guard monitors AI agent tool calls, prompt flows, and skill behavior 24/7 using ATR (Agent Threat Rules) backed by a three-layer AI analysis funnel.
+Inline detection powered by a 5-agent pipeline.
+Guard watches AI agent tool calls, prompt flows, and skill behavior using ATR (Agent Threat Rules) plus behavioral baselines and on-device correlation — deterministic detection that blocks threats at runtime with no LLM in the detection path.

 Quick Start